U.S. & Tanzanian Staff

 Ms. Efrancia Nzota

-Ms. Efrancia Nzota is a recent graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
+Ms. Efrancia Nzota is a graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
 She is the Program Manager of the Improving Women’s Health Program (IWHP).
-She works with U.S. Project Mgr., Dr. Jeff Carithers to coordinate 30 Community Health Educators who do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
+She works with U.S. Project Mgr., Dr. Jeff Carithers to coordinate more than 30 Community Health Educators who do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
+Their program reaches roughly 17,000 people per month with health education.

-Ms. Nardi Macha is also a Community Development Specialist, and coordinates Empower Tanzania’s new Gender Based Violence Program.
+Ms. Nardi Macha is a Community Development Specialist and trained counselor, and coordinates Empower Tanzania’s new Gender Based Violence Program.
 This program reaches out to women in the community who are experiencing gender based violence, and forms support groups to council them, help them find ways to access programs available to them in the community, and help them create income generating projects to support their families.